icyphox/site/pages/about.md

 ## this site

 This site is built using [vite](https://git.icyphox.sh/vite) -- a static site generator written in Go.

-Nearly all media content, barring some old images, are served from my file host at https://x.icyphox.sh.
-This is hosted on my Raspberry Pi, at home.
-If you notice slow image loads, this is why.
-At present, I have no plans to change this setup.

-The source for this site is [here](https://git.icyphox.sh/site).
+The source for this site is [here](https://git.icyphox.sh/site), licensed under MIT.
+All content on this site is available under the Creative Commons BY-NC-SA license.

+At present, this site is hosted on Netlify.
+It loads no third-party scripts.
 I don't care for analytics or statistics; I value your privacy.
-All content hosted on this site is available under the **Creative Commons BY-NC-SA** license.
-All source for this site is available under **MIT**.